pingcap/docs-staging/markdown-pages/en/tidb/_docHome.md

 This website provides archived TiDB documentation for the following legacy TiDB versions:

-- TiDB Long Term Support (LTS) versions that are after End of Life (EOL) dates
+- TiDB Long-Term Support (LTS) versions that are after End of Life (EOL) dates
-- TiDB Development Milestone Release (DMR) versions that are not rencently published
+- TiDB Development Milestone Release (DMR) versions that are not recently released

 PingCAP encourages you to use [the latest LTS version](https://docs.pingcap.com/tidb/stable/) of the TiDB database.
 Archived documentation no longer receives updates.